Installing music21 on Mac¶

-To determine the Python version you have installed, open a terminal (by going to Applications, then Utilities, and then double clicking “Terminal”) and enter the following command-line argument (don’t type the “$”)
+To determine the Python version you have installed, open a terminal (by going to Applications, then Utilities, and then double clicking “Terminal”) and enter the following command-line argument:

 it should display in Terminal something like the following:

-If it says 2.6 or 2.7 (possibly with a following number like 2.7.1), you’re okay.
-If it says 2.4 or 2.5, go to http://www.python.org/download and download a newer version.
+If it says 3.8 or higher (or possibly a number like 3.10.7), you’re okay.
+If it says 2.7 or 3.4 or something, go to https://www.python.org/downloads/ and download a newer version.
 Multiple versions of Python can exist on a single computer without any problems.